Train-In-Blocks-Ltd/Landing/content/blog/world-water-day-2022.md

 But whilst these are perhaps reasonably well known, you can bet the vast majority of you reading this didn't know - like me - there was such a thing as World Water Day.
 Well (no pun intended!) there is and in 2022 it happens to be today, Tuesday 22 March.

-Of course, here at TIB we're all too aware of just how important fresh water is - especially when it comes to fitness and a tough session of pumping the iron down the gym.
+Of course, at TIB we're all too aware of just how important fresh water is - especially when it comes to fitness and a tough session of pumping the iron down the gym.

+In this piece we'll look you the origins of World Water Day, the idea behind it, how to do your bit as well as how we can help you here at Train in Blocks.

 ## What is it?